- Questionnaire Text

 For 1983 and 1987, codebook universes are not reflective of empirical universes.
 Empirical universes are as stated in the universe section.

-There is a slight comparability issue between 1983 and 1987 and the rest of the available years.
-In 1983 and 1987, only those respondents who reported less than a year of tenure with their current employer were asked to specify a number of months worked for said employer.
+The number of months worked for an employer is not collected consistently before and after 1987.
+In 1983 and 1987, only those respondents who reported working less than one year for their current employer were asked to specify a number of months worked for said employer.
 As a result, for these samples, fractional years are only available for those who report less than a year with their current employer.
-In years after 1987, number of months are asked of respondents who reported less than 3 years with their current employer.
+In years after 1987, the number of months is asked of respondents who reported less than three years with their current employer.

 This variable is completely comparable for all years between 1996 and 2012.
 Before 2012, all values were possible.
 In 2012 a topcode at 39 was introduced - all years 39 and above are coded 39.
 In 2014 and 2016, documentation states a topcode of 39, but the data show a possible true topcode of 32.